-What is rally racing?World Rally Championship (WRC) is known to be the most challenging motorsport championship in the world.
-This rallying series was established in 1973 and is organized by FIA on a yearly basis.
-This awesome sport is spread across 15 countries, accumulating more than 14 rallies with tracks ranging from rocky- mountains to snow-jammed thick forests.
+The World Rally Championship (WRC) is the first thing that comes to mind, when it comes to rally racing.
+It is known to be the most demanding motorsport championship in the world.
+Founded in 1973 and held annually by the FIA, this breathtaking sport is spread across 15 countries and gathers more than 14 rallies with tracks ranging from rocky- mountains to snow-covered dense forests.

-WRC racing is a 13-day event comprising of two championships: driver and manufacturer’s world championship.
-Each rally is divided into sections, mostly between 15 and 25 stages which are run on closed roads against the clock.
-The WRC car is driven by the main driver and a co-driver.
-The co-driver consistently checks the pace and explains what is coming next.
-The drivers compete for one at a time and fight to complete all stages in minimum time.
+WRC racing is a 13-day event consisting of two championships: Drivers and Manufacturers”World Championships.
+Each rally is divided into sections, usually between 15 and 25 stages, which are driven against the clock on closed roads.
+WRC cars are driven by the main driver and a co-driver.
+The co-driver rigorously controls the pace and explains what comes next.

 Cost, Prize, and money

 WRC rally cars cost around a million US dollars, as they are equipped with 1.6-litre four-cylinder technology, turbochargers, anti-lag systems, all-wheel drive, sequential transmissions, aerodynamic parts and other improvements.
 Rally racing is a hobby in which it usually does not play a major role.